eProsima/Fast-DDS-docs/docs/pubsub.rst

 By default *eProsima Fast RTPS* sends network messages using a random UDPv4 port over all interface networks.

 Both UDP and TCP unicast locators support to have a null address.
-In that case *eProsima Fast RTPS* understands to get local network addresses and use them.
+In that case, *eProsima Fast RTPS* understands to get local network addresses and use them.

 Both UDP and TCP locators support to have a zero port.
-In that case *eProsima Fast RTPS* understands to get a random port.
+In that case, *eProsima Fast RTPS* understands to get a random port.
 In TCP case, this applies to logical and physical ports.

 .. _initial-peers: